 Through the existing residential development pipeline and remaining buildout capacity of vacant and underutilized sites in the City Limits and in the Sphere of Influence (SOI), Hollister has adequate residential capacity to support the growth outlined in the 2020 Market Demand Analysis.
 However, should the City want to plan for the Robust Growth Scenario, the City would need to identify roughly 69 acres of new residential land in addition to the land already designated for residential development within the City Limits and the SOI.
-The 2020 Market Demand Analysis findings assume the future demand for residential units is predominantly located in high-density and mixed-use developments, given that most of Hollister's buildout capacity is designated for these unit types.
-If the future demand trends do not align with the buildout capacity, additional land may be needed to accommodate the Moderate and Robust Growth Scenarios.
+The 2020 Market Demand Analysis findings assume the future demand for residential units is predominantly located in high-density and mixed-use developments, given that most of Hollister's buildout capacity, additional land may be needed to accommodate the Moderate and Robust Growth Scenarios.
 For example, assuming lower-density single-family homes constitute a greater proportion of the new housing units delivered on existing and future residentially zoned sites, the City would require roughly 220 additional acres of residential land to accommodate the Moderate Growth Scenario and 636 additional acres of residential land to accommodate the Robust Growth Scenario.